oils-for-unix/oils/doc/osh-manual.md

 ```
 # Turn on four errexit options.
 I don't run this script with other shells.
-shopt -s all:oil
+shopt -s oil:all
 ```

 and

 ```
 # Turn on three errexit options.
 I run this script with other shells.
-shopt -s all:strict
+shopt -s strict:all
 ```

 #### Quirk 1: the Shell Sometimes Disables And Restores `errexit`